wzcolon/private_attrs/README.md

 end
 ```

-Other patterns are even worse...
+Other patterns are even worse…

 ```
 class Pet